johnmarios/advanced-programming-techniques-lab/labs/lab05/README.md

 And finally in `docs/ontology.md`: document new term.
 Environment and PIR sensor unchanged.

 **RQ14:**
-Missing: maintenance history (when was sensor last serviced?), battery level (when will sensor die?), asset IDs (for accounting), calibration dates (data quality), firmware version (for debugging).
+Missing: maintenance history (when was sensor last serviced?), battery level (when will sensor die?), firmware version (for debugging).

 **RQ15:**
 SAREF4WASTEMANAGEMENT is purpose-built for waste systems (collection routes, rich measurements).
 Our model is simpler, more educational, extensible.
 SAREF includes `saref:accuracy`, `saref:uncertainty`; we omit statistical metadata.